SWPhantom/Rainus/README.md

 Measure rain in exotic places, remote locations, away from power sources and civilization!

 This frankenstein of easy-to-purchase devices lets you log rainfall data to an SD card.
-It efficiently runs off battery and can store as much logging data as the storage you bequeath it.
+It efficiently runs off a battery and can store as much logging data as the storage you bequeath it.

 This repo contains:
 * Arduino code for the ESP32 C3 TTGO T-OI PLUS ESP32-C3 board